UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Changelog

 * 2021-11-15 v2.9
-  * added text_en (translation of each sentence to English, generated using Google Translate)
+  * Added text_en (translation of each sentence to English, generated using Google Translate)
-  * added features Definite (values: Ind, Def), Mood (values:Ind, Imp), NumType (values: Card, Ord), and Polite (values: Form, Infm)
+  * Added features Definite (values: Ind, Def), Mood (values:Ind, Imp), NumType (values: Card, Ord), and Polite (values: Form, Infm)
-  * removed feature Poss (value:Yes)
+  * Removed feature Poss (value:Yes)
-  * fixed FEATS columns for various words
+  * Fixed FEATS columns for various words
-  * changed the annotations for "di mana" (where), "yang" (which), 'apa/apakah' (what, whether, adverb in yes-no questions)
+  * Changed the annotations for "di mana" (where), "yang" (which), 'apa/apakah' (what, whether, adverb in yes-no questions)
-  * changed the annotations for transition words, such as "sementara itu" (meanwhile), "oleh karena itu" (therefore), etc.
+  * Changed the annotations for transition words, such as "sementara itu" (meanwhile), "oleh karena itu" (therefore), etc.
-  * fixed udapi bugs (multi-obj, multi-subj, no-PronType errors)
+  * Fixed udapi bugs (multi-obj, multi-subj, and so on)
 * 2020-11-15 v2.7
   * Initial release in Universal Dependencies.